PaoloAlbanese/Mobile_Central_MP4/README.md

 ## Features

-* The navigation bar, present at the top of all pages, includes:
+* The navigation bar, present at the top of every page, includes:
-* * A Logo, in the shape of a Smartphone, is situated at the top left of the screen, the first item on the Navbar from the left. shows on all pages.
+* * A Logo, in the shape of a Smartphone, situated at the top left of the screen, the first item on the Navbar from the left.
+Shows on all pages.
 On click, it redirects to a display of all the products on sale.
 * * The Business' name "Mobile Central" second from the left on large screens, dead in the middle on small screens.
 On click, it brings back to the landing page, as a "Home" button would.
 * * A collapsible dropdown menu containing links to other sections of the website, submenus, and a search box.
 On small screens it shows collapsed as an hamburger button, while on large screens the first level items of the dropdown menu are displayed horizontally along the navbar.
 * The Landing or "Home" page.
 * * It displays all products that have been marked by the store with the caption "New Arrival!".
 On this page, however, the caption does not appear on each product, to avoid a redundant and unsightly repetition.
 * * The user is rather informed that these are the latest arrivals by a red header above the products' grid; it reads "Check Out the Latest Arrivals!".